ghga-de/milestones-docs/54-peacock-spider/technical_specification.md

 If the reason why data is not available is of no interest and if the all dataset registered states are treated the same, the following responses will be returned:

 1) The file information endpoint either returns a payload or 404
 2) The dataset information returns either a payload or 404.
-Within the payload, the fields of each file information object either are populated with the actual data or a None/null value.
-The API consumer can then check just one of the non accession fields to evaluate, if a file information object is populated.
+Within the payload, the fields of each file information object either are populated with the actual data or a None/null placeholder value.
+The API consumer can then check just one of the non accession fields to evaluate if a file information object is populated.

 ## Human Resource/Time Estimation: